Sporormiella: Ecology

 Sporormiella is a genus of coprophilous fungi that can be found worldwide, including the Arctic.
 As many of the species within this genus utilize dung as a substrate and are present within herbivorous intestinal tracts, it can potentially be carried long distances.
-It is important to note they are not restricted to a specific taxonomic group and therefore can be consumed by a variety of organisms besides mammals including birds, reptiles, etc which allows this genus to potentially travel long distances.
+They are not restricted to a specific taxonomic group and therefore can be consumed by a variety of organisms besides mammals including birds, reptiles, etc which allows this genus to potentially travel long distances.
 This generalist lifestyle has allowed these fungi to persist for thousands of years as part of the nutrient cycling system and has become of interest to scientists to indicate the presence and abundance of herbivores over time.
 Currently, there are calls for studies of potential obligate associations between Sporormiella species and certain herbivores; for instance, they are heavily associated with mammoths, if a species was discovered to be a specialist with mammoths, it could provide a stronger proxy in studies and procure a better understanding of Sporormiella's impacts within ecosystems through the ages.